konradroesler/dotfiles/README.md

-My personal dotfiles for all systems, configured using Nix and Home Manager.
+Mjjjjjjjjjjjjjjkkkkkkkky personal dotfiles for all systems, configured using Nix and Home Manager.

 I'm still figuring this out so theres no guarantee the flakes will actually build :)

 ### To-Do
 - everything
 - darwin config
+- manage host specific configuration

-### Run on NixOs VM
+### Run on NixOs VM or metal

 Use graphical installer to install NixOs (without desktop).
 Then do the following steps: